Website Documentation

 • package.json: Project dependencies and scripts

-• styles.scss: Main SCSS file (imported in JS)
+• styles.scss: Main SCSS file

 • .env: Environment configuration (API endpoints, ports, environment mode)